tillgrallert/slides/dh/2024-davo/stylometry.md

 Questions:

 1. Are individual periodicals stylistically distinguishable?
-2. Do they a single auctorial voice?
+2. Do they speak with a single auctorial voice?

 ::: columns
 :::: column